3d-pli/SLIX/README.md

 ### Resulting Parameter Maps

 All 12 parameter maps that can be generated with *SLIX* are shown below, exemplary for the coronal vervet brain section used in the above demo (available [here](https://object.cscs.ch/v1/AUTH_227176556f3c4bb38df9feea4b91200c/hbp-d000048_ScatteredLightImaging_pub/Vervet_Brain/coronal_sections/Vervet1818_s0512_60um_SLI_090_Stack_1day.nii)).
 In contrast to the above demo, the parameter maps were generated with full resolution.
-For testing purposes, we suggest to run the evaluation on downsampled images, e.g. with `--roisize 10`, which greatly speeds up the generation of the parameter maps.
+For testing purposes, we suggest to run the evaluation on downsampled images, e.g. with `--thinout 3`, which greatly speeds up the generation of the parameter maps.
 ```
 SLIXParameterGenerator -i ./Vervet1818_s0512_60um_SLI_090_Stack_1day.nii -o .
 ```